meirbnb/CP/README.md

 Miscellaneous problems explained at: https://docs.google.com/document/d/1xoG6jzEShbMyDbL4dW7XxVOo-Qbu5qqmPmMQrYI82y0/edit?usp=sharing

-If you have questions or want me to review your code contact me @meirbnb on (insta/tele)gram
+If you have questions or want me to review your code contact me @meirbnb on telegram